-Why Binge Drinking Is on the Rise in Canada—and Why It’s So Dangerous
+Why Binge Drinking is on the Rise in Canada—and Why It’s So Dangerous

 More than 15 per cent of Canadians are regularly bingeing on booze.
 We take stock of the causes, the risks and what can be done to curb consumption.

-“One of the biggest health problems we have in this country…”
+Binge drinking is “One of the biggest health problems we have in this country…”

 Every weekend started the same way.
 She’d drop her son off at her mother-in-law’s house and drive to the liquor store to get a bottle of rye and a case of beer.
 The weekends passed in a fog.
 She would arrive, hungover and weary, on her mother-in-law’s doorstep to pick up her son on Monday nights.